Impact of the privatisation of British Rail

-Development of British rail since privatisation
+Development of British Rail since privatisation

 Customer service

-Passenger satisfaction, according to the National Rail Passenger survey, has risen from 76% in 1999 (when the survey started) to 83% in 2013 and the number of passengers not satisfied with their journey dropped from 10% to 6%.
+According to the National Rail Passenger survey, passenger satisfaction has risen from 76% in 1999 (when the survey started) to 83% in 2013 and the number of passengers not satisfied with their journey dropped from 10% to 6%.
 However, the impact of the Hatfield rail accident in 2000 left services seriously affected for many months after.
 According to a 2013 Eurobarometer poll, satisfaction with rail of UK respondents was the second-highest in the EU, behind Finland.
 The poll found that average UK satisfaction over four different areas was 78%, ahead of France (74%), Germany (51%) and Italy (39%).

 Level of traffic

-Since privatisation, the number of national rail journeys had increased by 128% in 2019-20 and the number of passenger-km had increased by 126%, after a period of mostly decline during nationalization.
+Since privatisation, the number of national rail journeys had increased by 128% in 2019–2020, and the number of passenger-km had increased by 126%, after a period of mostly decline during nationalisation.
 There is controversy as to how much of this is due to privatisation, and how much is due to other factors such as rising fuel prices, road congestion, low unemployment, and in particular, GDP growth.
 Critics of privatisation such as the RMT union have pointed out that passenger numbers started rising 18 months before the privatisation process began, as the economy started recovering from the recession of the early 1990s.
-However this growth has only ever really stopped during the COVID-19 pandemic, with passenger numbers growing faster than comparable European countries such as France or Germany (60% compared to 25% and 23% respectively from 1998–2015).
+However this growth has only ever really stopped during the COVID-19 pandemic, with passenger numbers growing faster than comparable European countries such as France or Germany (60% compared to 25% and 23% respectively from 1998 to 2015).